I am confused, which loans are best for me?

 How do I apply for a loan?

-First you apply through the FAFSA website.
+First you apply through the FAFSA website to establish your eligibility.
 Then you apply to the RVC for your loan.
-You do this via our online portal Rover.
-You will be required to upload your SAR, MPN(s), Proof of Entrance Counselling, Cost of Attendance Budget and Loan Declaration Form.
+You do this via our online portal Rover, using the Apply for US Direct Loans option.
+You will be required to upload your SAR, MPN(s) and Proof of Entrance Counselling.
+You will also need to submit your budget request (how much you want to borrow) using the Cost of Attendance Budget Tool.
 For more information on how to apply see How to Apply for a U.S. Direct Loan

 Why do I have to submit my SAR and MPNs via the Rover online application option, can’t you access them online?